-This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.
+This pure and decadent chocolate extract gives rich flavor and aroma to any dessert or drink and boosts your temptation.

-Do you want to taste the real chocolate flavor?
-By real I mean the one that comes from fresh cocoa beans.
-Imagine having this rich chocolate flavor wrapped in one small bottle that is ready to be used anywhere, anytime.
+Imagine having this rich chocolate flavor wrapped in one tiny bottle ready to be used anywhere, anytime.

-If you are tempted, join me in this chocolate adventure where I show you how to make chocolate extract and share ways you can use this chocolate essence in the kitchen and in your homemade skincare.
+If you are tempted, join me in this chocolate adventure, where I show you how to make the chocolate extract and share ways you can use it in the kitchen and in your homemade skincare.

 What is Chocolate extract anyway?

-The chocolate extract is an alcohol concentrate made of roasted or unroasted cocoa beans and alcohol.
-This two ingredients chocolate extract recipe captures a rich chocolate aroma, as well as the medicinal benefits of cocoa beans and can last for years if stored properly.
+The chocolate extract is an alcohol concentrate made of roasted or unroasted cacao beans and alcohol.
+This two ingredients chocolate extract recipe captures dark chocolate’s complex flavor, including beans’ medicinal benefits.
+This rich and smooth pure chocolate extract can last for years if stored properly. e-rich taste.

 Ingredients